calendar_today

 What is Lenders Mortgage Insurance (LMI)?

-Lenders Mortgage Insurance (LMI) is insurance that protects the lender in the event that you default on your home loan.
+Lenders Mortgage Insurance (LMI) protects the lender in the event that you default on your home loan.

-It’s only applicable if your home loan poses a high risk to the bank which is typically when you’re borrowing more than 80% of the purchase price.
-Can you avoid this cost?
+It’s applicable only if your home loan poses a high risk to the bank, which is typically when you’re borrowing more than 80% of the purchase price.

 Our popular articles on Lenders Mortgage Insurance